AL0YSI0US/BURNOUT/reflections.md

 ### **[How do you feel today?](https://microcosmpublishing.com/catalog/posters/9507) (With River the Cat) poster** by Faith G. Harper, and River Katz

-When you need to describe just how you feel Meet River, the genderqueer kitty with all the feelings.
-Besides juggling the ups and downs of mental health, they enjoy books, tea, bicycles, and dismantling the patriarchy.
+When you need to describe just how you feel Meet River, the genderqueer kitty with all the feelings.<br> Besides juggling the ups and downs of mental health, they enjoy books, tea, bicycles, and dismantling the patriarchy.

 Which River are you today?